The tiresome question of how to make a baby sleep peacefully through the night tops the charts for new parents.

 Learning how to get baby to sleep can be challenging, but it’s simply a matter of understanding your little one’s needs.
 You have to realize the incredibly complex processes underway as your newborn struggles to grow and thrive in this new world outside of their mother’s womb.

 A baby’s sleep is much different than adults’ sleep, and their sleep patterns revolve around their unique needs.
-Average total sleep time for a little one can vary significantly by age, as the chart below indicates:
+Average total sleep time for a little one can vary significantly by age.

 Let’s take a look at some of the most common sleep needs, from infancy to toddlerhood, and how it might explain some of your baby’s sleep struggles.